 Evaluating an Employment Offer

-Employment Contract
+Employment Agreement

-• Expense Reimbursements – What expenses are reimbursed?
+- Professional Expense Reimbursements – What expenses are reimbursed?
 Are licensure fees, mobile phones, pagers and CME expenses paid for or reimbursed?

-• Tail Insurance – Who pays for it if it is needed?
+- Tail Insurance – Who pays for it if it is needed?
 What coverage levels apply?

 Making the Decision and Accepting the Offer

-Your decision making process should include an evaluation of your top priority goals, the information you have gathered from all sources of information and the evaluation of your employment offer.
-Only you can decide which of your goals are most important.
-Recognize that it will be difficult to find jobs that satisfy all of your top priority goals.
-Once you have completed several interviews and are approaching 5 to 6 months from completing your training program it is best to make a decision.
-In fact, many physicians accept positions 8 to 12 months in advance.
-With your top priority goals in hand and your offers evaluated, consider the opportunities before you and accept an offer.
-Often, physician candidates will attempt to hold out in accepting an offer, hoping that another opportunity that meets all their goals will suddenly materialize.
+Once you have completed final interviews with your top choices and considered the options, it is time to make your best decision.
+You will feel some pressure and anxiety even in the best of circumstances, this is natural.
+Some physicians may attempt to hold out in accepting an offer, hoping that another opportunity that meets all their goals will suddenly materialize.
 While this may happen occasionally, it can be a very costly mistake if your potential employer decides to offer the position to another candidate due to your seeming lack of interest or urgency.
-This does not mean however, that you should compromise your goals by accepting an offer for the sake of expediency.
+This does not mean however, that you should compromise your goals by accepting a role that you know to be a misfit or merely because an employer is overly pressuring you for a decision.

+To restate a strategic imperative, many top young physicians today have done their homework, they know their goals and choose to start their processes early in an effort to complete their practice search and accept a position prior to or just after starting their final year of training.
 By the time you complete a personal assessment of your goals, develop a top priority goal list, interview with several potential employers and evaluate offers, you should feel very confident in your decision to accept an offer.
 Accepting an employment offer should be an exciting and positive experience.
 If you are completing a residency or a fellowship, it is the culmination of much hard work and the beginning of a new phase in your career as a physician.

 State Licensure

 Once you are confident that you will be practicing in a particular state, begin the state licensure application process by contacting the appropriate state licensure board.
 A request for a state license application should be made in writing to the applicable state medical board along with any applicable application fee.
-A listing of state boards is provided in Appendix B. Not all state boards meet every month and the amount of time and effort required for the licensure application and approval process varies from state to state.
+Not all state boards meet every month and the amount of time and effort required for the licensure application and approval process varies from state to state.
 To be reasonably sure that you will have completed the necessary requirements and have obtained your state licensure prior to starting your new employment, allow four to five months for completion.
 While the application process can begin earlier, you should immediately begin the process once you have accepted an offer and executed an employment contract.
 Documentation requirements vary from state to state but you should be prepared to document all educational degrees and completion of training program requirements.
 Some states will require that you pass certain exams, such as a jurisprudence exam.
 If you anticipate difficulties related to state licensure, you might consider the services of professionals that specialize in facilitating the process of state licensure.

 If you have not already done so, develop a professional file with copies of all degrees, certificates, licenses and government permits.
 You will need access to this information several times throughout your career.
-In fact, you will need it again before you begin your new employment.
+In fact, you will need it again before you begin your new practice.

 Before you begin practicing, you will need to complete an application for hospital privileges and apply for participating provider status with various health plans.
 The length of time and requirements for the application and approval process will vary across hospitals and health plans.
 It is not uncommon for health plans to require up to six months for approval and some health plans may not immediately grant approval.